1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 Background: Volatile anaesthetics are potent greenhouse gases, but can be captured using active charcoal absorbers on the exhaust port of anaesthesia machines to reduce their negative climate impact.
 Previous studies investigating the capture efficiency of absorbers have been performed mostly under circumstances that differ from everyday clinical routine.
 Therefore, we here investigated the capture efficiency of the CONTRAfluranTM absorbers for sevoflurane in a ‘real-world’ scenario.

 Results: We observed 738 balanced anaesthesia cases.
-A total of 14.2 kg sevoflurane was used and NA kg could be recovered, yielding a capture efficiency of NA %.
-The capture efficiencies differed significantly between the ORs, with NA % in the OR with shorter anaesthesia durations and frequently inhaled induction versus NA % in the OR with longer anaesthesia duration.
-We saw a weight loss over time of around 69 mg per day per absorber during storage.
+A total of 14.2 kg sevoflurane was used and 4.9 kg could be recovered, yielding a capture efficiency of 34 %.
+The capture efficiencies differed significantly between the ORs, with 47.8 % in the OR with shorter anaesthesia durations and frequently inhaled induction versus 21.4 % in the OR with longer anaesthesia duration.
+We saw a 3 % weight loss over time during storage.

-Conclusions: If CONTRAfluranTM absorbers are used until they are fully saturated, almost half of the sevoflurane can be recaptured, but the capture efficiency depends on the fresh gas flow used and duration of anaesthesia.
+Conclusions: If CONTRAfluranTM absorbers are used until they are fully saturated, almost one-third of the sevoflurane can be recaptured, but the capture efficiency depends highly on the fresh gas flow used and duration of anaesthesia.

 Keywords: balanced anaesthesia, sevoflurane, vapour capture technology